Cesar312/retail-sales-data-lake-predictive-analytics/README.md

 # Retail Sales Data Lake, Analytics, & Prediction Model

-This repository contains the end-to-end process of ingesting, cleaning, transforming, and analyzing sales data from a retail store.
-The analysis and transformation were performed on a Databricks cluster using PySpark and SQL, culminating in a dashboard showcasing drawn insights.
+This repository contains the end-to-end process of ingesting, cleaning, transforming, analyzing, and predicting sales trends from a retail store.
+The analysis and transformation were performed on a Databricks cluster using PySpark and SQL, amd using MLflow to track machine learning experiments for predictive modeling.

-***Last Modified Date***: 2025-03-16
+***Last Modified Date***: 2025-03-17

 ## Table of Contents
 - [Overview](#overview)